gerardbm/atomic/README.md

 # Atomic

+Colors recalculated in 2023!

 ### Multiple colors for multiple applications

 Atomic is a dark color scheme designed to use with terminal, Vim/Neovim and several GUI code editors.
-This repository also includes themes for some terminal applications (vim-airline, irssi, mutt, cmus, vifm...) and Zsh.
+This repository also includes themes for some terminal applications (vim-airline, irssi, mutt, cmus, vifm) and Zsh.

 ### Color palette

-The color palette consists of **sixteen precision colors** selected procedurally (algorithms), distributed in six hues and four perceived lightness (L\*).
+The color palette consists of **sixteen precision colors** selected procedurally (algorithms), distributed in six hues and four perceived lightness, according to the color space **HSLuv** («_an alternative to HSL designed for perceptual uniformity based on human experiments_».

 Don't confuse the perceived brightness with the lightness of the HSL color model.
 Human vision doesn't detect brightness linearly with color: in a pixel (R'G'B'), we see red color (#FF0000) darker than green color (#00FF00), and green color (#00FF00) brighter than red (#FF0000) and blue (#0000FF) colors.

 So the perceived lightness has been balanced according to the ITU-R Recommendation BT.709:

-`Luma (Y) = 0.2126 R + 0.7152 G + 0.0722 B`
+`Luma (Y') = 0.2126 R' + 0.7152 G' + 0.0722 B'`

-In a RGB color wheel, hues have been selected in order to be distinguishable for the human eye and keeping harmony: one color every 60°.
+In a RGB color wheel, hues have been selected in order to be distinguishable for the human eye and keeping harmony: that means one color every 60°.

 **Space Mode**: base colors use the blue color (hue 240°).